hacks-guide/Guide_Wii/docs/ro_RO/modmii.md

 ## SysCheck Updater Wizard

 The SysCheck Updater Wizard is a tool that utilizes the homebrew app [SysCheck](syscheck) to analyze any modifications on your Wii, especially IOS and cIOS.
-It accepts a `syscheck.csv` file generated by the app, and then provides any necessary updates as needed.
+It accepts a `syscheck.csv` file generated by SysCheck and provides any necessary updates.

+1. If you have not already, follow the [SysCheck](syscheck) guide to generate a `syscheck.csv` file on your SD card or USB drive.

-1. Open ModMii Classic and enter in `SU` to open the SysCheck Updater Wizard.
+2. Open ModMii Classic and enter in `SU` to open the SysCheck Updater Wizard.

    ![](/images/modmii/syscheck-wizard-1.png)

-2. Follow the instructions in the window if you don't already have a SysCheck log, and then drag and drop the `syscheck.csv` file from Windows Explorer into the window.
-This will paste the location of the file, from which you can press Enter.
+3. Drag and drop the `syscheck.csv` file from Windows Explorer into the window.
+Asta va insera locația fișierul, de unde poți apăsa Enter.

    ![](/images/modmii/syscheck-wizard-2.png)

-3. If priiloader was detected in the syscheck, it will ask you if you want to update it.
-Type `Y` and press Enter to update to the latest priiloader version.
+4. If Priiloader is detected, it will ask you if you want to update it.
+Type `Y` and press Enter.

    ![](/images/modmii/syscheck-wizard-3.png)

-4. The program will analyze your SysCheck file, and will provide options for you depending on what it sees.
-In this example instance, the mods on the Wii were up-to-date, but there were several unnecessary IOSes that could be stubbed.
-If you want to make these changes to your Wii, simply enter in `Y` and press Enter.
+5. The program will analyze your SysCheck file and will provide options for you depending on what it sees.
+In this example, the mods on the Wii were up-to-date, but there were several unnecessary IOSes that could be stubbed.
+Type `Y` and press Enter.

    ![](/images/modmii/syscheck-wizard-4.png)

 ::: warning

-From here, you should follow the guide generated by ModMii.
+De aici, ar trebui să urmezi ghidul generat de ModMii.
 You do not need to follow other sections of this guide -- they are provided as supplemental information for people using ModMii for other purposes.

 :::

-## HackMii Solutions Wizard
+## Programul de Soluții HackMii

-The HackMii Solutions Wizard is a tool that fixes problems that may arise from things like Darkcorp/CIOSSPAGHETTI by installing clean IOSes.
-Examples of problems that may arise because of this are listed below:
+The HackMii Solutions Wizard fixes issues caused by things like Darkcorp/CIOSSPAGHETTI by installing clean IOSes.
+It can fix issues such as:

-- HackMii Installer not prompting "Press (1) to continue"
+- Instalatorul HackMii nu afișează "Press (1) to continue"
-- HackMii Installer saying "no vulnerable IOS found!"
+- Instalatorul HackMii spune "no vulnerable IOS found!"
-- Homebrew Channel displaying upside-down
+- Homebrew Channel este afișat cu susul în jos

-1. Open ModMii Skin or ModMii Classic and select the HackMii Solutions option.
+1. Open ModMii Skin or ModMii Classic and select the HackMii Solutions Wizard.

    ![](/images/modmii/hackmii-wizard-1.png)

-2. Selectează versiunea curentă al System Menu, urmat de Regiunea sistemului, urmând instrucțiunile din program.
-Dacă încă ești confuz, verifică opțiunea de mai jos la fiecare ecran pentru video-tutoriale.
+2. Select your current System Menu version and region, following the instructions in the program.
+(If you don't know how to get this information, select the bottom option and press `Next` for a video guide)

    ![](/images/modmii/hackmii-wizard-2.png)

-3. Select the exploit you would like to use to mod your Wii.
-The exploits below are outlined throughout this website, but in most cases we would recommend using Wilbrand if you have an SD card on hand.
+3. Select the exploit you would like to use to mod your console.
+If you are on a Wii, Wilbrand is recommended if you have an SD card.
+For modding the vWii, using the browser is recommended.

    ![](/images/modmii/hackmii-wizard-3.png)

 4. If you selected the Wilbrand option in the previous step, enter your Wii's MAC address.
-If you don't know how to check your Wii's MAC address, enter `Help` in the text box for an instructional video.
+(If you don't know how to check your Wii's MAC address, enter `Help` in the text box for a video guide)

    ![](/images/modmii/hackmii-wizard-4.png)

-5. Verify where you would like to save files for your SD Card and/or USB Drive.
+5. Verify where you would like to save files for your SD card and/or USB drive.

    ![](/images/modmii/modmii-wizard-12.png)